 Bee Products: Bee Pollen, Royal Jelly, Bee Propolis

 There is limited research done to prove that CoQ10 ubiquinol supplementation is safe for pregnancy or lactation in the general population of pregnant women.
-One study of 235 women at increased risk of preeclampsia, showed that 200 mg supplementation daily of CoQ10, lowered the risk of developing preeclampsia.
+One study in the International Journal of Obstetrics and Gynecology of 235 women at increased risk of preeclampsia, showed that 200 mg supplementation daily of CoQ10, lowered the risk of developing preeclampsia.
 Women with a history of preeclampsia may wish to speak to their doctor about CoQ10 supplementation during their pregnancy.
 In general, it is best to take this supplement prior to pregnancy.

 Vitamin B Complex